willianantunes/willianantunes.com/content/blog/2022/04/2022-04-03-bitcoin-node-with-regtest-mode-using-docker.md

 ## Playing for real on mainnet

 What we have done so far is not sufficient.
 It's very high level and has [some disadvantages](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/ff4d5167f8ab5dfc95aa45dadc325ad5f8989b76/04_1_Sending_Coins_The_Easy_Way.md#summary-sending-coins-the-easy-way).
 When I read [about the descriptor](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/ff4d5167f8ab5dfc95aa45dadc325ad5f8989b76/03_5_Understanding_the_Descriptor.md#35-understanding-the-descriptor), I comprehended that using one is the recommended way to create a wallet.
 Nonetheless, the wallets we made have no passphrase, which plays a vital role in security.
-We didn't talk about [key reuse](https://developer.bitcoin.org/devguide/transactions.html#avoiding-key-reuse) also.
+We also didn't talk about [key reuse](https://developer.bitcoin.org/devguide/transactions.html#avoiding-key-reuse) also.
 Well, I think you get the point.
 No mistakes are allowed; otherwise, you might lose money.

 ## Conclusion